RetroReversing/retroReversing/categories/tutorials/Introduction.md

 In fact the CPU has designated instructions to read and write from the stack, often called `push` and `pop`.
 Where push adds an aditional piece of data to the stack and pop removes the most recently added data from the stack of data.

+## Reversing with GDB
+GDB is a very useful tool to debug through an application, with functionality to set breakpoints and disassemble the code, which makes it a very useful tool for basic reverse engineering.
+{% include link-to-other-post.html post="/tutorials/gdb-reversing" description="For more information about GDB check out this post." %}

 ---